-We experience Inclusion@Work in our teams An inclusive team is one where a diversity of people feel that they:
+An inclusive team is one where a diversity of people feel that they:

-are respected and valued team members

-are connected to their team

-can contribute and progress at work.
+are respected and valued team members are connected to their team can contribute and progress at work What is an Inclusive Manager?

-We experience Inclusion@Work with our Managers An inclusive manager is someone who creates an inclusive team environment.
+An inclusive manager is someone who creates an inclusive team environment.
 For this research project, we defined an inclusive manager as someone who: